Injection Molding vs Compression Molding

 Injection molded parts benefit from higher material density and uniformity, resulting in superior strength and structural integrity.
 The high pressure and temperature in injection molding ensure consistent material distribution, eliminating weak points or variations.

-Compression-molded parts also exhibit high strength and durability.
+Compression moulding also produces parts with high strength and durability.
 The process allows for the use of high-strength materials and produces parts with excellent mechanical properties suitable for demanding applications.

 Materials